SyedSayeelAbbas/WebDev-Projects/README.md

 - **Survey Form** – A form to collect survey responses.
 - **Tip Calculator** – A tool to calculate tips quickly.
 - **To-Do List** – A task management app using JavaScript.
 - **Tribute Page** – A tribute webpage for practicing layout and design.
+- **Smart City** - A DashBoard For cehck and managing garbage collecting all over the city
+- **Shop Ease** - Now Check the panel of e commecrse

 ---